Sandro-Ribeiro/CSE_111/README.md

 Each lesson is organized as follows:

 <ul>
-    <li>Prepare: Preparation Material—Links will be provided to videos and reading material
+    <li>Prepare: Preparation Material - Links will be provided to videos and reading material
     that should be completed individually prior to moving on to the rest of the lesson.</li>
-    <li>Prepare: Checkpoint—A small individual programming assignment designed to help you
+    <li>Prepare: Checkpoint - A small individual programming assignment designed to help you
     practice the mechanics of the reading.</li>
-    <li>Teach: Team Activity—A 1-hour programming activity to be completed with 3–5 other
+    <li>Teach: Team Activity - A 1-hour programming activity to be completed with 3–5 other
     students.
 Face-to-face students will complete this activity during class.
 Online students will arrange a synchronous video conference.</li>
-    <li>Teach: Team Activity—A 1-hour programming activity to be completed with 3–5 other
+    <li>Teach: Team Activity - A 1-hour programming activity to be completed with 3–5 other
     students.Face-to-face students will complete this activity during class.
 Online students will arrange a synchronous video conference.</li>
-    <li>Prove: Programming Assignment—A large individual programming project.
+    <li>Prove: Programming Assignment - A large individual programming project.
 Many of these
     span two lessons, with a milestone deliverable coming due at the end of the first lesson.</li>
-    <li>Ponder: Check your understanding—Every other lesson will have a multiple-choice
+    <li>Ponder: Check your understanding - Every other lesson will have a multiple-choice
     quiz to help you check your understanding of the topic.</li>
-    <li>Ponder: Reflection—Every other week will contain 2–3 short response questions to allow you to reflect on the things you are learning.</li>
+    <li>Ponder: Reflection - Every other week will contain 2–3 short response questions to allow you to reflect on the things you are learning.</li>
 </ul>

 ## Grading
 The grading breakdown for the course is the following:
 <ul>
-    <li>15%—Checkpoints</li>
+    <li>15% - Checkpoints</li>
-    <li>15%—Team Activities</li>
+    <li>15% - Team Activities</li>
-    <li>55%—Assignments</li>
+    <li>55% - Assignments</li>
-    <li>10%—Check Your Understanding</li>
+    <li>10% - Check Your Understanding</li>
-    <li>5%—Reflections</li>
+    <li>5% - Reflections</li>
 </ul>

 Assignments will be generally graded in broad categories according to the following:

 <ul>
-    <li>0%—Nothing submitted.</li>
+    <li>0% - Nothing submitted.</li>
-    <li>50%—Some attempt made.</li>
+    <li>50% - Some attempt made.</li>
-    <li>75%—Developing (but significantly deficient).</li>
+    <li>75% - Developing (but significantly deficient).</li>
-    <li>85%—Slightly deficient.</li>
+    <li>85% - Slightly deficient.</li>
-    <li>93%—Meets requirements.</li>
+    <li>93% - Meets requirements.</li>
-    <li>100%—Shows creativity and exceeds requirements.
+    <li>100% - Shows creativity and exceeds requirements.
 This will be explained in the
     individual assignments, but there is an expectation to show creativity and extend your assignments beyond the minimum standard that is specifically required.</li>
 </ul>